 Nickname: The most common are “Tin” and “Nette.”
 “Tin” is less common, used mainly by Hannette’s mother who was always coming up with little nicknames for her children.
 The second, “Nette,” was used because Hannette is an uncommon name, and it was difficult for her to introduce herself.
 Children, especially, grew to know her as Anette or Auntie Nette

-Main Achievements (BJJ/Grappling):
+Main Achievements (Colored Belts):

-Association/Team (BJJ): Brazil 021 School of Jiu-Jitsu (BRA-021)
+Association/Team: Brazil 021 School of Jiu-Jitsu

 Hannette Staack Biography

-Hannette Staack was born on the 7th of February 1979, in São Luís do Maranhão, in the norther Brazil territory, though she moved to Rio de Janeiro when she was two years old.
-Hannette began her jiu jitsu training when she was 18 years old with “Professor” Fernando Cruz and Master Flavio Figueiredo.
+Hannette Staack was born on the 7th of February 1979, in São Luís do Maranhão, in the northern Brazil territory, though she moved to Rio de Janeiro when she was two years old.
+Hannette began her jiu-jitsu training when she was 18 years old with “Professor” Fernando Cruz and Master Flavio Figueiredo.
 Although most of Hannette’s training took place with Fernando, Master Flavio frequented the academy and oversaw the training.
 Hannette received both her blue and purple belts from professor Fernando.
 Soon after Hannette received her purple belt, Fernando Cruz gave up on his BJJ teaching career, it was then that Master Flavio introduced Staack to her next (and current) instructor, Andre “Negão” Terencio.

-Hannette states that her greatest inspiration toward continuing her jiu jitsu journey has come from Andre (who is now her husband), as he always inspired her to believe in jiu jitsu.
+Hannette states that her greatest inspiration toward continuing her jiu-jitsu journey has come from Andre (who is now her husband), as he always inspired her to believe in jiu-jitsu.
 The two have realized a dream and are now reaping the fruits of their labor in their own academy in Chicago.
-The team is now gathering between Andre Negão, Hannette Staack, and Carlos Henrique (Andre’s professor) to form Brazil 021 School of Jiu Jitsu.
+The team is now gathering between Andre Negão, Hannette Staack, and Carlos Henrique (Andre’s professor) to form Brazil 021 School of Jiu-Jitsu.